sekka1/managedkube.com/_posts/2019-03-25-kubernetes-audit-policy-setup.md

 No solved answer =(

-However, one person did say he fixed it by chaning this:
+However, one person did say he fixed it by changing this:

 ```
 apiVersion: audit.k8s.io/v1